 Old Masonic Hall

 Earn graduate level credit from Adams State University through the Teacher Academy.
-This summer’s class is “Object Based Learning: Using Artwork to Enhance Classroom Curriculum.”
+Class title: “Object Based Learning: Using Artwork to Enhance Classroom Curriculum.”
 Teachers will learn how to engage, inspire, and educate students through object based learning; how to create and realize lesson plans centered around artwork; and how to build a creative toolkit to connect students with artwork.
-The course may be used for salary advancement and recertification.
+The course may be used for salary advancement and re-certification.
 Upon successful completion of the course, teachers will earn one graduate credit.

 For more information, please contact Becca Spiro at 970 453 3187 or email@example.com.